top of page

 2025 Skoda Elroq vRS badge detail

 The changes aren’t purely cosmetic, as the vRS gets lowered suspension that drops the car by 15mm at the front, and 10mm at the rear.
-Dynamic Chassis Control is set to be available as an option, offering 15 stages of adjustment for the adaptive dampers.
+Dynamic Chassis Control is available as an option, offering 15 stages of adjustment for the adaptive dampers.
 The steering has been recalibrated to take advantage of the new suspension setup, and the high-performance variant gains enlarged front brakes with two-piston callipers.

 2025 Skoda Elroq vRS interior front